Supabase Vault: Store Secrets Securely in Postgres

 }

-create function delete_secret(secret_name text)
+create or replace function delete_secret(secret_name text)

 language plpgsql